Imkkrish/class-representative-election-portal/README.md

 ## `database.py` File

-The `database.py` file is used to set up and manage the database required for the application.
-It automatically creates the necessary tables based on the needs of the Flask application.
-This includes tables for users, candidates, votes, and election-related data.
-You can modify this file to add or alter tables as needed.
+The `database.py`  file sets up and manages the MySQL database for the application, creating tables for users, candidates, and votes.
+Modify it as needed to add or alter tables.
+To initialize the database, run the database.py script.

 To initialize the database, simply run the `database.py` script:
 ## Installation